worthingtonjg/gamejams/index.md

 ![shapefactory](images/shapefactory01.png)

-Shape Factory is an exciting 2 player factory matching game.
+Shape Factory is an exciting 2 player (split screen) factory matching game.
 Grab a friend and have fun racing to match all your shapes first!

 #### Rules